omaarhr67/eCPPTv3-Review/README.md

 * **Service Exploitation:** I had to exploit specific vulnerable services and hunt for sensitive files left on targets to move laterally.

 ---

-## 📝 The Reporting

-The eCPPTv3 is as much a reporting exam as it is a hacking exam.
-I spent a full 3 days documenting my findings.
-* **Executive Summary:** I wrote this for a non-technical stakeholder, focusing on business risk rather than technical jargon.
-* **Technical Walkthrough:** A complete reproduction guide with screenshots for every step.

 ---

 ## 💡 3 Tips for Future Candidates